Qyy98/QYDate/README.md

 # QYDate
-### A date calculation class which can calculate date conveniently.
+### A date calculation class in swift which can calculate date conveniently.
 #### It has the following functions:

 * Get the current time